Administrative Fellowship Program

 The fellow is viewed as a member of the senior leadership team and reports directly to the chief operating officer.
 The fellow will gain exposure to various leadership styles through one-on-one meetings with a preceptor, weekly meetings with a mutually selected mentor from the executive team and all senior leadership meetings, including quarterly HCA Leadership Development Institute sessions, monthly business plan reviews and biweekly issues resolution meetings.

-Fellows receive a competitive salary package, full benefits and attendance to the annual American College of Healthcare Executives Congress in Chicago, Illinois.
+Fellows receive a competitive salary package and full benefits.
 The program’s annual start date is on or near the first of July.

 Qualified applications must have a Master’s degree (MBA, MHA, MHSA or MPH) or equivalent course work.
 Preferred applicants graduate from a CAHME-accredited university or have a similar accreditation.
 To apply, please prepare: